Zsmerritt/tftp_server/README.md

 To run the unit tests, similarly navigate to `cmd` -> `tftp` and run `go test`.
 In the current state, the tests offer approximatly 75% coverage of the code.

 Each test spins up its own instance of a TFTP server on a random port between 1024 and 65565.
 Each client similarly spins up on a random port in the same range.
 This ensure there is no overlap between tests and makes adding new tests simple.

-## Note

-There is a bug that I am looking into but have yet to solve.
-The test that demonstates this bug is called `TestWRQ_DATA_RRQ`.
-Currently, the server will accept new files and store them correctly.
-However, something overwrites the data in the data store when a read request is made.
-I have been unable to locate the issue at this time but am continuing to persue it.
-I will update the repo when I have found the issue.